Shelly's latest picture book is Hello Baby, with adorable illustrations by Jedda Robaard, published by Allen & Unwin.

-Shelly has written a series of counting-themed picture books for one to five-year-olds – published June 2017 through Allen & Unwin.
+Shelly's debut was a series of counting-themed picture books for one to five-year-olds – published in June 2017 through Allen & Unwin.

 Shelly Unwin was a stay-at-home mum with a young family when she decided to take the leap of faith and try her hand at writing picture books.
 “I was reading to my daughter one night and suddenly I knew 100% that was what I wanted to do,” recalls Shelly.

 She decided that she needed to do a course – fully prepared to admit that there was in fact a huge amount to learn about writing picture books that she didn’t know.
 “I wanted to give myself a solid foundation so that when a story idea came to me, I would be able to execute it well,” she says.
 “I also wanted to learn about the picture book market and how to approach publishers.
 I was very eager to get going quickly, but in the right way.”

 After searching online, the idea of a short five-week course with the Australian Writers’ Centre appealed – as it only required a few hours commitment each week and fitted in with her busy life with a baby and a three-year old.
 She enrolled in the aptly titled course, Writing Picture Books.

 Graduate of Australian Writers' Centre, now a full-time author

 “If it wasn’t for this course I would most likely have started submitting and wondering why nothing was sticking,” admits Shelly.
 But thanks to the guidance of course presenter Cathie Tasker, she was able to understand the “big picture” to putting together a picture book.